TV Tropes Needs Your Help

 - The Unfettered: Dark Moon shows that King Boo has no limits to his insane desire for revenge.
 He'll sacrifice anyone and anything.
 His Boos, other ghosts, even the fabric of the universe itself!
 Nothing is beneath him as long as Luigi and E. Gadd suffer.

-- Vile Villain Saccharine Game: As of Dark Moon, he definitely falls into this category.
+- Vile Villain, Saccharine Show: As of Dark Moon, he definitely falls into this category.
 He was pefectly willing to shatter the Dark Moon and break the minds of innocent ghosts and later having his Boos experiment on them to make them stronger and more vicious, effectively making them all unwitting pawns in his mad scheme.
-And when Luigi defeats Big Boo, he rips open a Paranormal Portal to unleash an army of ghosts.
-It would also cause Luigi's dimension to collapse, which puts him practically on par with Dimentio in terms of evil.
+And when Luigi defeats Big Boo, he rips open a Paranormal Portal to unleash an army of ghosts, which may also endanger their home dimension, which puts him practically on par with Dimentio in terms of evil.

 - Villainous Breakdown: In Dark Moon, E.Gadd states that King Boo "flipped out" after Big Boo's defeat and summoned a Paranormal Portal to unleash an army of ghosts as a desperate act to slow Luigi down.
 King Boo's breakdown is further exacerbated after Luigi defeats the Tough Possessor and makes off with the final piece of the Dark Moon.
 King Boo then intercepts the Pixelator and pulls him back into his illusion.
 The breakdown continues as the fight wears on, the music and the illusion becoming more erratic and unstable as he nears defeat.